FC Guria Lanchkhuti: 1980–86: Road to the top flight

-Karlo Mchedlidze - 12; Davit Ugrelidze - 11 (5).

-1987: the top league
+1987: the Top League

 Straight away after the promotion the football ground underwent a significant reconstruction and eventually the capacity of stadium in a town with 9,021 residents as of 1987 reached 22,000.

 Between the 1983–84 and 1987–88 seasons the USSR occupied a second place after Italy in UEFA ranking, therefore, the Soviet Top League was a tough challenge for Guria.
 Being regarded as a decent home team, Guria beat Kairat 2–0, Neftchi 1–0, Dinamo Minsk 2–1, Dinamo Moscow 2–1 and Ararat 2–0, also played goalless draws against Dinamo Kyiv, Dinamo Tbilisi and future bronze medal holders Zalgiris, although poor results in away games doomed the club for relegation.

 1988–89: Promotion battles

 Guria did not succeed in a new promotion attempt, finishing in the 4th place in 1988, but the team still made headlines with a shock victory over Dinamo Kyiv (2–1) in the Cup 1/16 finals.
 The next year the Gurians once again displayed their powerful home run by winning all 21 games held in Lanchkhuti and earned a place in the Soviet Top League as runners-up of the 1989 season.

 However, Guria were no longer destined to play again in the Soviet championship.
 On 15 February 1990, the Georgian Football Federation made a decision to break away from the Soviet Football Federation, withdraw all the teams from the Soviet leagues and form its own national championship with immediate effect.

-Since 1990: Georgian leagues

-By entering Umaglesi Liga competition a new stage opened up for Guria.
-First several years they remained high-flying, winning the Georgian Cup title in 1990 and silver medals in 1990 and 1991.
-Later the decline started which saw the club moving up and down the first three divisions several times.
+When this issue was put forward at Guria, most of the players defied the decision made by their board of directors in favour of the Soviet Top League and overwhelmingly voted to join the national league.

+1990–2010: Ups and downs

+During the opening two seasons, Guria were the only team competing with Dinamo Tbilisi for top titles.
+They eliminated Dinamo 3–0 on aggregate from the semifinals and beat in-form Tskhumi with an extra-time goal scored by Pridonashvili in the 1990 cup final.
+Guria made history, becoming the first team to lift the national cup.
+Meanwhile, they finished twice in a row as runners-up of the league, losing the 1991 title contest by one point only.
+Midfielder Otar Korgalidze became the league topscorer for two successive seasons, netting 40 goals in the 1991–92 season alone.

+In mid-1990s, Guria were plagued by poor form.
+After a bottom-four finish for four consecutive seasons, they suffered first relegation to tier 2 in 1999.
+To make things worse, the team failed to retain a place there in 2007 and fell to Meore Liga for one year.
 Their very name was subjected to changes, becoming Guria-Lokomotive-2 after the merger with Locomotive's reserve team in 2001, and Guria-2000 in 2008.
 In 2009 the team regained their popular name.

-In the 2016 season Guria played in the top Georgian division, but within two years they slumped to Liga 3.
-Although the team managed to go up for 2019, their tenure there did not last longer than one season.